aws/aws-fpga/hdk/README.md

 ## Content

-The /doc directory have a step by step walkthrough how to use the HDK
+The [/doc](./doc) directory have a step by step walkthrough how to use the HDK

-The /cl directory is where the Custom Logic is expected to be developed, it includes a set of examples under `hdk/cl/examples`, as well as a placeholder for developer's own Custom Logic under `hdk/cl/developer_design`.
-Please refer to
+The [Custom Logic (cl)](./cl) directory is where the Custom Logic is expected to be developed, it includes a set of [examples directory](./cl/examples), as well as a placeholder for developer's own Custom Logic under [developers_design directory] (./cl/developers_design).

-The /common directory include AWS-provided scripts, timing constrains and compile settings required during the AFI generation process.
+The [common directory] (./common) include AWS-provided scripts, timing constrains and compile settings required during the AFI generation process.
 Developers should not change these files